tempelaar-team/qc_lab/docs/user_guide/model_dev.rst

     model = MinimalSpinBoson()
     model.constants.A = 10
-    print('coupling strengths: ', model.constants.g)  # should be a list of length 10
+    print('coupling strengths: ', model.constants.spin_boson_coupling)  # should be a list of length 10
     model.constants.A = 5
-    print('coupling strengths: ', model.constants.g)  # should be a list of length 5
+    print('coupling strengths: ', model.constants.spin_boson_coupling)  # should be a list of length 5

 Ingredients